affinity-lab/awqrd/packages/sapphire/README.md

 # create-svelte

-Everything you need to build a Svelte library, powered by [ `create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).
+Everything you need to oldBuild a Svelte library, powered by [ `create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).

 Read more about creating a library [in the docs](https://kit.svelte.dev/docs/packaging).